LironBalastra/Mitkadem2-Project/README.md

-# How to run the serve
+# How to run the server
 while you on the directory write in terminal : npm start. after this the server will run on port 3000.